flakybitnet/kopia-oci/README.md

-# kopia-docker
+# kopia-oci

-Docker image of Kopia, a cross-platform backup tool.
+Container images of Kopia, a cross-platform backup tool.

 This is a superset of [official images](https://github.com/kopia/kopia/tree/master/tools/docker).